yuanjenlin/Lin_etal_2022_JCLI/README.md

-# Lin_etal_2022_JCLI
+# Lin_etal_2023_JCLI
-This repository includes the code to setup the Labrador Sea warming simulations and the code to reproduce the results in ***"YJ Lin, BEJ Rose, and YT Hwang.
-Mean state AMOC affects AMOC weakening through subsurface warming in the Labrador Sea"***, which has been submitted to J. Climate.
+This repository includes the code to setup the Labrador Sea warming simulations and the code to reproduce the results in ***Lin, Yuan-Jen, Brian EJ Rose, and Yen-Ting Hwang.
+"Mean state AMOC affects AMOC weakening through subsurface warming in the Labrador Sea."
+Journal of Climate (2023): 1-44.***
 ## Labrador Sea warming simulations
 The simulations are conducted in the National Center for Atmospheric Research Community Earth System Model version 1.2.1 (CESM1.2.1) in which only the ocean component — Parallel Ocean Program version 2 (POP2) is active.
 There are three main steps to run the simulations.